fancydrones/xmavlink/README.md

 and list the connections to other vehicles in `config.exs`:

 ```
-config :xmavlink, dialect: APM, connections: ["serial:/dev/cu.usbserial-A603KH3Y:57600", "udpout:127.0.0.1:14550", "tcpout:127.0.0.1:5760"]
+config :xmavlink, dialect: Common, connections: ["serial:/dev/cu.usbserial-A603KH3Y:57600", "udpout:127.0.0.1:14550", "tcpout:127.0.0.1:5760"]
 ```

-The above config specifies the APM dialect we generated and connects to a a vehicle on a radio modem, a ground station listening for
+The above config specifies the Common dialect we generated and connects to a a vehicle on a radio modem, a ground station listening for
 UDP packets on 14550 and a SITL vehicle listening for TCP connections on 5760.
 Remember 'out' means client, 'in' means server.